The Beginner’s Guide to Intermittent Fasting

 The Benefits of Intermittent Fasting

-Fat loss is great, but it isn’t the only reason to try intermittent fasting.
+Fat loss is great, but it isn’t the only benefit of fasting.

 1. Intermittent fasting makes your day simpler.